perladvent/perldotcom/content/article/a-tour-with-net-ftp.md

 }
 ```

+In addition to the previous code snippets for listing and uploading, here I added a way to **view** a file (the code actually download the file to print it) so after listing we can use the **view** to look the content of each file.

+Furthermore, I used `Getopt::Long` to handle command line parameters.

 ## More about design and security

 This thin wrapper can be extended to do more task like checking allowed/disallowed name patterns or tidying files depending the uploader or the prefix in the name of the file...
 But remember it's still only on the client side !